I Tried HigherDOSE’s Red Light Cap for Hair Growth

 Whether at home or in the clinic, hair loss treatments aren’t what they used to be—they’re much better.
 From shampoos for hair loss to over-the-counter supplements, if you’re trying to address hair growth concerns, there are more over-the-counter options than ever before.
 When I noticed unexpected postpartum hair loss and shedding after my first child was born, I went into full panic mode, buying hair-growth serums, vitamins, and supplements in bulk—anything that could restore my drab, dissipating hair to the thick, healthy locks I once knew so well.

-If I were dealing with that same stressful issue today, I wouldn’t rush to buy overpriced hair growth serums considering the very impressive results we’re seeing with red light therapy devices.
-Products like the recently released HigherDOSE Red Light Hat are tapping into the clinically-proven power of red light therapy to revitalize your locks.
+If I were dealing with that same stressful issue today, I wouldn’t rush to buy overpriced hair growth serums, considering the very impressive results we’re seeing with red light therapy devices.
+Products like the recently released Higherdose Red Light Hat are tapping into the clinically-proven power of red light therapy to revitalize your locks.

-“Red light therapy promotes hair growth and reduces thinning by stimulating cellular production and healthier hair follicles through low-level wavelengths of red and near-infrared light at 630nm,” a rep for HigherDOSE tells The Daily Beast.
+“Red light therapy promotes hair growth and reduces thinning by stimulating cellular production and healthier hair follicles through low-level wavelengths of red and near-infrared light at 630nm,” a rep for Higherdose tells The Daily Beast.
 “This light penetrates the scalp, enhancing blood flow, which increases oxygen and nutrient delivery to the follicles.
 The light also triggers ATP (adenosine triphosphate) production in cells, promoting follicle growth and extending the life of the hair cycle.”
 Plus, just like the skin on our face, red light also may help reduce inflammation and oxidative stress, which are both contributors to hair loss.

-Many red light therapy hair treatment devices come in the form of pricey, bulky, and, frankly, unsightly helmet-like devices, but there’s one healthy-hair solution you can wear on your head like an everyday baseball cap without drawing attention to your hair care routine: The HigherDOSE Red Light Hat.
+Many red light therapy hair treatment devices come in the form of pricey, bulky, and, frankly, unsightly helmet-like devices, but there’s one healthy-hair solution you can wear on your head like an everyday baseball cap without drawing attention to your hair care routine: The Higherdose Red Light Hat.

-After seeing Courtney Cox’s post about the HigherDOSE Red Light Hat on Instagram a while back, I decided to try the celebrity-approved hair loss solution myself.
+After seeing Courtney Cox’s post about the Higherdose Red Light Hat on Instagram last year, I decided to try the celebrity-approved hair loss solution myself.
 After all, at 60, Cox’s mane looks amazing, and the price point is much more approachable than other red light hair devices on the market.
 I’ve been using it as directed for a few months to see how well it improved my tresses.
 Read below to see if this innovative red light therapy device actually works.

 Unassuming, Discreet and Hassle-Free Design

 At first glance, the HigherDOSE Red Light Hat looks like an unassuming black baseball cap you’d wear to hide a ‘bleh’ hair day, but this discreet hat actually features built-in cutting-edge, FDA-cleared hair rejuvenation technology to help address hair thinning.
-The HigherDOSE Red Light Hat uses red light therapy technology, with a thin layer of 120 medical-grade LED bulbs that emit 650 nm red light tucked inside the cap.
+The Higherdose Red Light Hat uses red light therapy technology, with a thin layer of 120 medical-grade LED bulbs that emit 650 nm red light tucked inside the cap.

 The cap is powered by a simple, one-button remote control that magnetically attaches to its back.
 When powered on, the remote immediately starts the 10-minute treatments.